yuruki/camel-scr/README.md

 camel-scr
 =========

-The Service Component Runtime (SCR) utils for Camel
+Service Component Runtime (SCR) utils for Camel

 This project consists of:
 * [Camel SCR runner](camel-scr-runner), a base class for SCR lifecycle and configuration management.